-The fund may invest in derivatives, principally futures contracts, and lend its securities to minimize the gap in performance that naturally exists between any index fund and its corresponding index.
+Like many index funds, the fund also may invest in derivatives, principally futures contracts, and lend its securities to minimize the gap in performance that exists between any index fund and the corresponding index.
 This gap occurs mainly because, unlike the index, the fund incurs expenses and must keep a small portion of its assets in cash for business operations.
-By using futures, the fund potentially can offset a portion of the gap attributable to its cash holdings.
-In addition, any income realized through securities lending may help reduce the portion of the gap attributable to expenses.
+By using futures, the fund can gain market exposure and potentially offset a portion of the gap attributable to its cash holdings.
+Any income realized through securities lending may help reduce the portion of the gap attributable to expenses.

-The fund may concentrate its investments (i.e., hold 25% or more of its total assets) in an industry or group of industries to the extent that the index the fund is designed to track is also so concentrated.
+The fund may concentrate its investments (i.e., hold 25% or more of its total assets) in an industry or group of industries to approximately the extent that the index the fund is designed to track is also so concentrated.